 For a lot of people, that would seem like quite a successful life.
 But Lucas still felt there was more.
-He always had the vision that things were possible.
+He always had the vision that bigger things were possible.
 But how?
-And he craved for a moment to zoom out and have time to look at himself.
-To get to know who he is in the bigger context of the world.
+He craved for a moment to zoom out and have time to look at himself; to get to know who he is in the bigger context of the world.

 During his year (Tribe 8), he learned a lot that played into his life now.
 He learned that you can just start something without exactly knowing where it may lead and what all the steps are.
-He learned that it is ok to under-structure workshops.
-He doesn’t prepare, technically and doesn’t stick to a plan if it doesn’t work.
+He learned that it is okay to under-structure workshops.
+He doesn’t prepare, technically, and doesn’t stick to a plan if it doesn’t work.
 He is over-prepared though, with countless tools in his bag that he learned over the years.
-And he realised that education is really facilitation.
-If you can’t keep a group on board (in energy and in content), you can’t teach them.
-When pressed, he came up with a last one.
+And he realized that education is really facilitation.
+If you can’t keep a group on board (in terms of energy and in content), you can’t teach them.
+When pressed, he came up with a last learning.
 A big one.
 Questions your judgement.
 It can come up quick, but it’s usually wrong.

 It’s been 2,5 years after graduating Knowmads.
-In that time he fulfilled his lifelong dream to become a doctor without borders.
-But he started healing people with music as his tool for Musicians without borders.
-He hosted countless workshops.
-And was a speaker at TEDxArnhem.
+In that time he fulfilled his lifelong dream to become a Doctor without Borders.
+But he did it in a different way: He started healing people with music as his tool for Musicians without Borders.
+He hosted countless workshops, and was a speaker at TEDxArnhem.

-He gets really passionate when talking about musical improvisation.
-Because in that act there is a lot more and it can have a enormous impact on these kids.
+He gets really passionate when talking about musical improvisation, because in that act there is a lot more than it appears and it can have a enormous impact on these kids.
 Improvisation requires you to constantly try to look at things differently and seeing new possibilities.
 It trains creativity.
-And by doing it they learn to communicate and to lead.
-All skills that are desperately needed in the places where Lucas works.
+And by doing it they learn to communicate and to lead, all skills that are desperately needed in the places where Lucas works.

-The work gives Lucas a lot of joy and it is meaningful to him.
+This work gives Lucas a sense of meaning, purpose, and joy.
 And, as he’s quick to say, it may not only seem like a lot, it is.
 Not a lot of free evenings these days.
 In his experience, things don’t happen by themselves.
-He’s constantly working to put new blocks on the fire.
-Actively engaging on social media conversations and coming up with new proposals.
+He’s constantly working to put new blocks on the fire; actively engaging on social media conversations and coming up with new proposals.
 If something doesn’t work, he’s quick to come up with a way to try again.
 The work doesn’t stop at a moment of success.
 An artist can never sleep.

 And performing on stage?
 Yes, but he now knows much clearer when the mix is right.
-Like last weekend when he played with Qeaux Qeaux Joans (our current Tribe14 member Coco) in the Paradiso.
-The mix between message, people and good music was there and it is was great.
+Like February 2017 when he played with Qeaux Qeaux Joans (Tribe 14 alumni Coco) in the Paradiso.
+The mix between message, people, and good music was there and it is was great.